saumyaparmar/SpaceInvadersClone/README.md

 This project is made for my Grad Class.
 It is created using a proprietary 2d game engine by my professor.
 This repository will explain how I have used more than 10 different code design patterns to create this game.
 I have coded this using C# language, using irrklang for sound integration.

-Objective of this project is to create and manage a robust, scalable, medium size application(150-200 files of code) using different code design patterns.
+The objective of this project is to design and manage a robust and scalable medium-sized application (comprising 150-200 code files) by utilizing various design patterns.

 This here is the detailed document about the design patterns used in creation of this game clone.